Shopify/handy/BEGINNER_GUIDE.md

  <img src="https://github.com/Shopify/handy/blob/main/readme_images/developer_mode.png" width="600"/>
 </p>

-## Verifying That Developer Mode Is Enabled and Enabling Hand Tracking
+## Verifying That the Developer Mode Is Enabled and Enabling Hand Tracking

 Put your headset on and go to the `Settings` menu.